-Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment or special care needed at school.
-Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
+Parents/guardians should provide the Headteacher with sufficient information about their child's medical condition and treatment or special care needed at school.
+Arrangements can then be made between the parents/guardians, Headteacher, school staff and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
+The School Nursing Team will be involved with those children who have more complicated medical needs.
 Healthcare plans will be reviewed by the school annually or earlier if there is a change in a pupil's medical condition.